 Shooting Brilliant Winter Sports Photos

-In order to admire those photos, you don’t have to wait for the Olympics.
-Simply do it yourself!
+You’re skiing down the snowy slopes or in a beautiful winter forest , but all photos you’ve taken during your trip come out grey and blurred?
 Here we’ll give you some advice on what to pay attention to in winter sports photography and give you tips for cool shots.

 You can make your sport photos appear much more thrilling by keeping the main motif sharp with its surroundings blurred.
 The viewer will then be able to envisage the speed the person was traveling when the photo was taken.

 The so-called “panning” technique can be employed to produce this effect.
 Here, the photographer follows the movement of their motif with their zoom lens while pressing the shutter release.
 The focussed person will then be sharply depicted while their surroundings appear stylishly blurry.
-Using this technique, however, requires the use of a digital camera equipped with a zoom lens; use of this technique is quite limited when photographing with a smartphone.
+Using this technique, however, requires the use of a digital camera equipped with a zoom lens and some practice; use of this technique is quite limited when photographing with a smartphone.

 Camera Modes for More Fun with Winter Sport Photography